Remo Rossi: Style and impact

 The style of Remo Rossi was modified over the years from the pure academic level of the 1930s and 1940s which was maximally expressed in the feminine nudes and with the rounded shapes of large animals.
 Remo then progressed to more geometric and rigid shapes in several Opere di arte sacra, in the Acrobati, and in scenes portraying humans and animals.
-The de-materialisation observable in the latest works seem to be inspired by the shapes typical of Alberto Giacometti in which the plasticity loses compactness and where the empty spaces prevail over the filled spaces.
+The de-materialisation observable in the latest works seems to be inspired by the shapes typical of Alberto Giacometti in which the plasticity loses compactness and where the empty spaces prevail over the filled spaces.

 Remo Rossi was mostly appreciated for his cemeterial art as well as for his highly visible art pieces that decorated several public buildings in Ticino and in Switzerland and ultimately also for the numerous commemoration coins that were mandated to him by the Federal, Cantonal and Communal public authorities.

-Several extremely famous artists (see under Biography) have corresponded with Remo Rossi, or were close friends, or visited him or sojourned in his Ateliers or at his house in Locarno.
+Several extremely famous artists (see under Biography) have corresponded with Remo Rossi or were close friends, visited him or sojourned in his Ateliers or at his house in Locarno.
 Very frequently his wife Bianca had to cook risotto or spaghetti even late at night for some improvised illustrious guests.
-In fact Remo Rossi has been part of the magnetic attraction for intellectuals and artists of the region of Locarno over the years 1930-1980.
+In fact, Remo Rossi has been part of the magnetic attraction for intellectuals and artists of the region of Locarno over the years 1930-1980.

 The Foundation Remo Rossi

 The Foundation Remo Rossi (FRR, Locarno www.fondazioneremorossi.ch) is a non-profit association with the purpose of promoting and valorising the Work and the Artistic Heritage of the famous sculptor of Locarno Remo Rossi.

 The FRR has also the intention to offer to young artists who have been granted Swiss federal fellowships or to Ticino's students who have accomplished their studies at the Brera's academy (or with analogous training), the possibility of residing and working in the ateliers of the Saleggi, once these latter will be conveniently restructured.

 The purpose is to revive the spirit of the ancient "Via dei marmi" (today "Via A. Nessi").
 With this, one should be able to recapitulate the artistical-cultural ambiente which rotated around the character and charisma of Remo Rossi towards the beginning of the sixties.

-The Foundation has already opened a provisory Museum (Museo Remo Rossi) and in the mid term will make also accessible the extremely rich Art's collection of Remo and a Documentation center.
+The Foundation has already opened a provisory Museum (Museo Remo Rossi) and in the mid-term term will also make accessible the extremely rich Art collection of Remo and a Documentation centre.
 All these shall be situated in the family house of Remo Rossi in Via Rusca in Locarno.

-The Foundation has been started by following the will of Remo's son Giancarlo who died in 2008.
-If you have any informations or questions concerning Remo Rossi we encourage you to contact the Foundation though its web site.
+The Foundation was started by following the will of Remo's son Giancarlo who died in 2008.
+If you have any information or questions concerning Remo Rossi we encourage you to contact the Foundation through its website.